spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-glue-api/install-the-checkout-glue-api.md

-This document describes how to install the [Checkout](/docs/pbc/all/cart-and-checkout/{{page.version}}/base-shop/feature-overviews/checkout-feature-overview/checkout-feature-overview.html) feature API.
+This document describes how to install the [Checkout](/docs/pbc/all/cart-and-checkout/{{page.version}}/base-shop/feature-overviews/checkout-feature-overview/checkout-feature-overview.html) Glue API.

-## Install feature core

-Follow the steps below to install Checkout feature API.

-### Prerequisites
+## Prerequisites

 Install the required features: